-Limit the frequency and portion size when it comes to sharing melon.
-Don’t lose sight of the fact that dogs, more than anything, require protein much more than any of nature’s sweet treats.
+It’s wise to limit the frequency and portion size when sharing melon.
+Remember that dogs, more than anything, need carnivorous meals much more than nature’s sweet treats.

 Can I Give My Dog Melon?
-Answer: Yes, seedless and in moderation
+Answer: Yes

-Your buddy can safely share in this delicious treat with your family.
+You can definitely share this delicious treat with your best buddy.

-Most dogs enjoy melon such as cantaloupe and, among other benefits, they can help to keep your canine well-hydrated.
-A good percentage of melons are comprised of water.
-So your dog will feel cool and refreshed, especially when it’s hot outside.
-Of course, you shouldn’t depend on melons alone for hydration.
+Most dogs enjoy melon such as cantaloupe and, among other benefits, they can help to keep a furry friend well-hydrated.
+They contain lots of water which can serve a excellent pet purpose.
+Your dog will feel cool and refreshed, especially when it’s hot outside.
+Of course, don’t depend on melons alone for hydration.

 Melons and Dog Food

-Although melons are generally safe for dogs to consume, these fruits should only be given as treats or snacks.
-Your pet will still need to eat their quality dog food which should be fortified with vitamins and minerals that are tailored for a dog’s needs.
+Although melons are safe for dogs, these fruits should only be given as special treats or snacks.
+Obviously your dog still needs to eat quality dog food which should be fortified with a nice balance of vitamins and minerals.

-Giving people foods too often, including melon, can result in your dog becoming a picky eater and they could start to be lacking in certain essential nutrients such as protein.
+Giving people foods too often, including melon, can cause your dog becoming a picky eater.
+In turn, they could start to be lacking in essential nutrients with calcium and protein of particular concern.

-Fruits, like melon, can have some negative effects on your dog if given indiscriminately.
+Fruits, like melon or watermelon, can have some negative effects if given indiscriminately.
 For one, the seeds may block the intestinal tract and are not easily digestible.
 They are harmful to people, you can also assume they have a potential to be dangerous for your dog.

-Another bad effect of giving too much melon to your dog is that it can lead to loose stools or diarrhea.
-Melons have high watery contents.
-This can make your dog’s poop really soft.
-So give a bit of melon only in moderation.
+Another possible bad effect of giving too much melon to a dog is that it can lead to loose stools or diarrhea.
+Melons have high watery content.
+This can make poop really soft.
+A bit of melon only in moderation.

-You should only give fresh melon bits and pieces to your dog.
-No, not those fruity and smoothie melon concoctions that have milk and sugar!
-Shakes and preparations that contain other ingredients aren’t suitable for dogs.
+Finally, avoid those fruity and smoothie melon concoctions that have milk and sugar!
+Shakes and other preparations that contain various ingredients generally aren’t suitable for pet dogs.

 Conclusion on Melon

 You can share melon with your dog.
-It’s a nutritious and hydrating treat that’s best served during the hot summer months.
-But understand that fruits, in general, aren’t processed by dogs as well compared to the human digestive system.
-Don’t be alarmed, or surprised, if your dog has a bit of diarrhea after eating melon.
-Don’t overdo it and serve small portions.
+It is a nutritious and hydrating treat but fruits, in general, aren’t processed by dogs as well compared to the human digestive system.
+Do not be alarmed, or surprised, if your dog has a bit of diarrhea after eating melon.
+Don’t overdo it.
+Serve small portions.